 I have been a social worker in District 64 since 1997.
 I began my career here at Carpenter School, and I have also worked at Roosevelt School as well as the Parochial/Private schools.
 I have worked as the part-time early childhood social worker at Jefferson since 2002.
 The diagnostic team part of my job began in 2012 with the dissolution of the township cooperative, MTSEP.
 I enjoy being part of a school team, part of a social emotional department, and part of the larger school district system.

 As a member of Jefferson's Diagnostic Team, I am involved in the screening and evaluation process for students.
 This process begins with a social history assessment and continues through the IEP development.
 I also provide ongoing support for families as needed during their Early Childhood experience.
-During the school year I facilitate a monthly parent education group at Jefferson School that focuses on a range of topics.
+During the school year I facilitate a monthly parent group (under construction) at Jefferson School that focuses on a range of topics.